NikitaSyrtsev/CLI-calculator/README.md

-Command-line calculator for TS features test.
+Command-line calculator with TS features.